Vikky2022/Vikky2022/README.md

 -I’m currently working in manufacturing industry and parallely learning coding.

--For the time being I am interested in learnin mainly sql and python.
+-For the time being I am interested in learning sql and python.

 -I am new here, currently exploring and figuring out how to use this platform.